Student Group Tours on the French Way

 A true pilgrim experience for groups of students.
-Our Camino French Way Albergue Group is our most affordable tour and one of the most competitive on the market.
+Our Student Group Tours on the French Way are our most affordable tour and one of the most competitive on the market.
 It is tailored for younger groups, school field trips or scouts groups, who want to discover the best of the last 11km of the French Way in an all-inclusive and safe way.

 We will take care of everything to ensure your group has the best time along the Camino: privatizing dorms for your group in clean and safe hostels along the Way with separate rooms for girls / boys / teachers, providing all meals, organizing transfers and any activity as requested.
 Walk the last 112 km (70 miles) of the French Way from Sarria to Santiago de Compostela, the real traditional pilgrim way and obtain your certificate of accomplishment (Compostela) at arrival.